The Millennial Challenge: Policy and Intergenerational Dialogue

 Time: 4:00 PM- 6:00 PM

 Strong and vibrant communities depend on the contributions of individuals and groups committed to improving the world around them.
 The Civic Engagement Awards recognize and honor the contributions of the Drew community to the world beyond the university.

 Crystal Bedley, Dept. of Sociology, Rutgers School of Arts & Sciences

 We all know that setting goals and measuring our progress towards them is important to our individual and collective ability to succeed.
 Often, though, we do not know where to start or how to measure our progress.
-This workshop provided participants with information and tools for effective project evaluation.
-Topics covered were evaluation as planning, measuring success, learning from failure and tools for program/project evaluation.
+This workshop provides participants with information and tools for effective project evaluation.
+Topics covered will be evaluation as planning, measuring success, learning from failure and tools for program/project evaluation.

 9th Annual Hispanic Heritage Celebration